GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Multiple works adopting a similar approach have followed, trying to learn from different types of input features @chakrabarty_broadband_2017 @adavanne_sound_2019 @tan_sound_2021.

 Primarily used in the #acr("NLP") community, *#acrpl("RNN")* are a popular choice for processing sequential data and time series in general.
-They can inherently propagate information along a sequence so as to leverage global context to perform a task.
+They can inherently propagate information along a sequence to leverage global context to perform a task.
 The principal advantage of those architectures is their capacity to model temporal phenomena, which can help localize sound sources in more complex settings.
 The main #acr("RNN") architectures are the #acr("LSTM") and #acr("GRU") designs.
+Some works, such as @cao_event-independent_2020 and @comminiello_quaternion_2019 have used a combination of #acr("CNN") and #acr("RNN"), referred to as #acrpl("CRNN") for #acr("SSL").

 Vaswani et al. @vaswani_attention_nodate famously introduced the *transformer architecture*, which has become the de facto neural network design for numerous complex tasks.
-Attention-based neural networks were first employed by the #acr("NLP") community in replacement for #acrpl("LSTM") @radford_improving_nodate.
+Attention-based neural networks were first employed by the #acr("NLP") community to replace #acrpl("LSTM")s @radford_improving_nodate.
-They share with #acr("RNN") the ability to propagate information along a sequence of tokens, which can then be used to make a decision.
+They share with #acr("RNN")s the ability to propagate information along a sequence of tokens, which can then be used to make a decision.
 In vision tasks, the transformer architecture has been successful as an alternative to the well-established convolutional design @dosovitskiy_carla_nodate.
 Some approaches have employed transformers for #acr("SSL") as well.
-Phan et al. @phan_audio_2020 @phan_multitask_2020 have achieved #todo
+Phan et al. @phan_audio_2020 @phan_multitask_2020 have coupled a #acr("CRNN") architecture with the self-attention mechanism.

-Some works, such as @cao_event-independent_2020 and @comminiello_quaternion_2019 have used a combination of #acr("CNN") and #acr("RNN"), referred to as #acrpl("CRNN") for #acr("SSL").

-#draft[
-  - How to (virtually) train your speaker localizer @srivastava_how_2023
-  - Sound Source Localization Using Deep Learning Models @yalta_sound_2017

-  Romain Serizel's papers on SSL:
-]
+Experiments by Grumiaux et al. @grumiaux_saladnet_2021 and He et al. @he_neural_2021 concluded that self-attention could be used to improve a baseline #acr("CRNN") network.

+Other architectures have also been successfully used to achieve localization.
+Encoder-decoder neural networks are designed to learn a lower-dimensional compressed representation of some input data.
+Various forms of this architecture served in #acr("SSL") methods.
+Le Moing et al. @moing_learning_2020 employed an encoder-decoder-style network to predict 2D Cartesian coordinates of multiple sound sources.
+Variational auto-encoders @bianco_semi-supervised_2020 and U-net architectures @jenrungrot_cone_2020 are other examples of encoder-decoder networks used for #acr("SSL").

 *Output format*
 As previously explained in @sec:active_ssl:background:variations, the output formats of #acr("SSL") detectors vary considerably across methods.